SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 Research research = new Research(researchKey, 123, ?, ?);
 ```

 Now onto the name.
-The name of your research is the text that is displayed to the Player when they unlock it.<br>
+The name of your research is the text that is displayed to the Player when they unlock it.

-It should reflect the items it represents but it does not have to be a literal correlation.<br>
+It should reflect the items it represents but it does not have to be a literal correlation.

 Feel free to come up with puns or funny splash texts that convey a message about your items.

 ```java